Science educator Lacey Wieser shares three ways to identify if you’re using high-quality science materials in your classroom.

 At EdReports, we recognize that this big shift in science standards must be accompanied by high-quality, aligned instructional materials to support teachers in the classroom.
-This is why we spent the past year reviewing middle school science programs and evaluating how well-designed these materials are for the innovations of the NGSS and components in the Framework such as the “three dimensions” and “phenomena-driven instruction”.
+Our reviews of science programs evaluate how well-designed these materials are for the innovations of the NGSS and components in the Framework such as the “three dimensions” and “phenomena-driven instruction”.

 We put together a short guide to accompany our science reports highlighting three ways to identify if you’re using high-quality science materials in your classroom: